Flofy-Dev/rainway-source/README.md

 ## Release History

+* 1.5.0
+    * Added catalog and avatars.

 * 1.4.0
-    * Migrated the codebase to Laravel 9 from Laravel 8.
+    * Migrated the codebase from Laravel 8 to Laravel 9.

 * 1.3.0
     * Added the forum.